fz19870823/baidu-linux/README.md

 port = 6800
 schema = http

-# it will be added automatic after add a account
+# it will be added automaticly after add a account
 [name1]
 access_token =
 refresh_token =